Session

 const session = new scribble.Session();

-Now you can add channels to this session.
-Let’s add a channel with a kick drum sound.
+Now you can add channels.
+Here's a kick drum channel:

 session.createChannel({